-At each period-end the Company estimates its outstanding obligation to surrender allowances under EUETS.
-Where this obligation is already matched by allowances either held or purchased forward by the Company, the provision is calculated using the same cost as the allowances.
-To the extent that the Company has an obligation to surrender allowances in excess of allowances held or purchased forward, the provision is based on market prices at the balance sheet date
+At each period-end the Company estimates its outstanding obligation to surrender allowances under EUETS and UKETS.
+Where these obligations are already matched by allowances either held or purchased forward by the Company, the provision is calculated using the same cost as the allowances.
+To the extent that the Company has obligations to surrender allowances in excess of allowances held or purchased forward, the provision is based on market prices at the balance sheet date.